 Custom Nib Studio’s Gena Salorino chats it out with our Katy Klassman

-Last August, I sat down at the table of Gena Salorino at the DC Pen Show.
+Last August, I sat down at the table of Gena Salorino (they/them) at the DC Pen Show.
 I had a pen that was beautiful on the outside, but a very troublesome writer (especially given my tendency to slightly rotate my pen, oh, and the fact that I tend to press a bit too hard when writing.)
 Gena had been recommended by a mutual pen friend and as luck would have it, had one cancellation that day which I happily took.
 Just as an aside.
 I am somewhat vigilant about the idea that to continue the evolution of the pen hobby to be one that promotes equity, we need to have more female nibmeisters.
 So, when I sat down at Gena’s table, I was grateful for the possibility of restoring some joy to that fussy pen, but also happy that the work would be done by a woman (PS-nothing against you gentleman nibmeisters.
 I have lots of love for you all, too!)
 Watching Gena work on that pen was, without sounding overly dramatic, breathtaking.
 Careful, slow, gentle, practiced and deliberate movements that felt like a dance.
-Working on nibs is quiet work and Gena herself exudes a Zen-like quality while doing it.
-At the same time, one can easily see that she is in complete command and no matter the condition of the object in her hands, it doesn’t stand a chance of escaping her mastery.
+Working on nibs is quiet work and Gena themself exudes a Zen-like quality while doing it.
+At the same time, one can easily see that they is in complete command and no matter the condition of the object in their hands, it doesn’t stand a chance of escaping their mastery.
 There is a humility about Gena.
-She seems genuinely surprised by the overly positive reaction to her work, the heaps of praise she has received and that her timed appointments are sold out weeks before pen shows.
+They seem genuinely surprised by the overly positive reaction to their work, the heaps of praise they have received and that their timed appointments are sold out weeks before pen shows.
 It’s enchanting and refreshing.
-All of this is to say that Gena is really, really, good at what she does and is also an exceptionally special and kind artist.
-I loved that I had the good fortune to ask her about her trajectory to become a nibmeister, her practice, and her soon to be formally announced partnership with Esterbrook.
+All of this is to say that Gena is really, really, good at what they do and is also an exceptionally special and kind artist.
+I loved that I had the good fortune to ask them about their trajectory to become a nibmeister, their practice, and their soon to be formally announced partnership with Esterbrook.

 Herewith is our conversation: